Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-29-forges.md

 “Oh, fuck!”
 Firth laughed at the possibilities, “Imagine!
 Just stick your boomstick over a wall, or whatever, and look around corners!
 Plink Haji without even exposing yourself!”

 “Yup.
-Serial ain’t terribly fast, but it’s reliable, and hell, with a good video codec, maybe multiple Bluetooth---”
+Serial ain’t terribly fast, but it’s reliable, and hell, with a good video codec, maybe multiple Bluetooth - ”

 “Weeds,” Powell commented.
 It was an American term, but a useful one that he’d picked up, which cautioned against getting tangled up in unnecessary details.